drtnf/threeChess/README.md

 To clone this repo use git clone https://github.com/drtnf/threeChess.git

-To compile the files, in the root directory use javac -d bin src/threeChess/\*.java src src/threeChess/agents/\*.java
+To compile the files, in the root directory use javac -d bin src/threeChess/\*.java src/threeChess/agents/\*.java

 To run a basic game use java -cp bin/ threeChess.ThreeChess